In June 2006, I opened a position that would double in three months.

 Catalysts matter, and I've done well when I've paid attention to them.
 For example, when I deduced that the real value of Marvel's studio business would become clear to the Street after the release of 2008's Iron Man, I bought LEAPs to accompany my core position in the shares.
 Each purchase was a winner.

 A final few words of Foolish advice

 Plus, there will always be opportunities to profit with LEAPs.
-Consider Disney
+Consider Sirius XM Radio

 Of course, there are many options when it comes to options, including several lower-risk strategies worth employing.
 Care to learn more?
-Enter your email address in the box below to find out about Motley Fool Options and receive their free options handbook.
+Enter your email address in the box below to find out more about our Motley Fool Options service.